fbpx

 OSHA Requires a Written Rescue Plan

 The OSHA standard number for a fall protection rescue plan is 1926.502(d)(2).
 The OSHA website states that “an effective fallen worker rescue plan addresses the procedures, equipment, and personnel needed to ensure that a rescue proceeds quickly and efficiently when a fall occurs”.
 The standard also states that even when a Personal Fall Arrest System works properly, the fallen worker is still in danger.
 The worker’s body weight places pressure on the harness straps, which can compress the veins, and cause blood to pool in the lower extremities and reduce blood return to the worker’s heart.
 This condition is called suspension trauma, also known as harness hang syndrome.
 If the pressure is not reduced promptly, the worker can lose consciousness within minutes.
+OSHA emphasizes the importance of fall protection systems to prevent injuries and fatalities.
+While they do not explicitly require a separate rescue plan, it mandates that employers must have measures in place for prompt rescue of employees in case of a fall event.

-1. Aided Rescue
+Aided Rescue

 A worker who is suspended from a lifeline and cannot perform a self-rescue will need help from trained rescuers using appropriate equipment, including appropriate fall protection.
 Off-site emergency response personnel may rescue suspended workers, although most 911 responders are not trained in how to do so.

-1. Self-Rescue
+Self-Rescue

-With proper personal fall protection equipment, training and practice, a fallen worker can take steps to minimize suspension trauma.
+With proper personal fall protection equipment, training, and practice, a fallen worker can take steps to minimize suspension trauma.
 Self-rescue methods allow a fallen worker to temporarily relieve pressure on the legs or in some cases to even lower himself or herself to the lower level.

 Most companies provide a plan for aided rescue.
 Although there are devices available for self-rescue, it’s difficult to have workers at height with only a self-rescue option.
 There could be injury during the fall that would prevent a fallen worker from performing a self-rescue.
 There also could be swing fall hazards and best practices are generally for a worker to have aided rescue.